 Even if you have a disabling condition, you will lose your benefits if you find a way to earn income despite your disability.
 This is a problem that can surprise many people on SSDI who learn how to earn side income through the internet.

 If I Have Assets, Can I Be Denied SSDI for Them?

 Usually not.
 The SSD program is most interested in the money you’re earning right now through SGA.
 Money earned from a spouse or from your assets does not count as SGA.
 However, benefits through the SSI program and potentially other government programs could qualify.

 Talk to a Roswell Social Security Disability Lawyer for Free

 At John Foy & Associates, we know the devastating toll a disability can take on your finances and your future.
-We’ve helped many people get SSD benefits that have allowed them to stay in their homes and put food on the table.
-Let us help you.
-We offer a free consultation to explain the process and discuss your claim.
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.
+We’ve helped many people get SSDI benefits that have allowed them to stay in their homes and put food on the table.

 We can prepare an application, prove that your condition counts as a disability, attend hearings, and handle appeals.
 We will consult with you for free about your application.
 Call us or use our contact form and get your free consultation today.